learn-co-curriculum/forms-and-basic-associations-rails/README.md

  - [naming convention](http://guides.rubyonrails.org/v3.2.13/form_helpers.html#understanding-parameter-naming-conventions)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/forms-and-basic-associations-rails'>Forms and Basic Association </a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/forms-and-basic-associations-rails'>Forms and Basic Association </a> on Learn.co and start learning to code for free.</p>